bodograumann/python-iconv/README.md

 representation of the `in` object indeed uses fromcode of the `Iconv` object.
 The parameter `outlen` represents an estimate of the resulting string size in bytes.
-If the buffer is to small, an exception is thrown.
+If the buffer is too small, an exception is thrown.
 If `count_only` is set, no conversion is attempted, but the number of necessary bytes is returned.